taka-oyama/msgpack-unity/Assets/Plugins/MessagePack/README.md

 - Implements the latest [specification](https://github.com/msgpack/msgpack/blob/master/spec.md) (as of 2018)
 - Compatible with .NET 3.5 scripting runtime
 - Compatible with other message pack libraries written in other languages such as PHP/Ruby/Javascript
-- Works with all types out of the box
+- Works with all types out of the box (as long as it has a default constructor)
 - Add or replace custom serialization handler for any definable type
 - Supports callback attributes `OnSerializing` `OnSerialized` `OnDeserializing` `OnDeserialized`
 - Options to change how types like DateTime and Enums are serialized